arunviswanathan91/arunviswanathan91/README.md

 ## Awards

-- GCC Best Oral Presentation, 2nd place (2025)
+- GCC Best Oral Presentation, 2nd place (2025) at Noida, Delhi, IN
-- RGCB Best Poster, Top 5 (2025)
+- BRIC-RGCB Best Poster, Top 5 (2025) (this was at our own lobby but still counts)
 - FCS Singapore 🇸🇬 Travel Award (2025) (this is my first ever visit outside IN  | 🇮🇳 🛺 ᯓ ✈︎ 🇸🇬 🦁)

 ---